What Does it Take to Be a Metal and Plastic Model Maker?

 - Program computer numerical control (CNC) machines to fabricate model parts.

-What Every Metal & Plastic Model Maker Should Know
+Qualities of a Metal & Plastic Model Maker

 Operation and Control: Controlling operations of equipment or systems.